Arkheias/Cabbage-Corp/ReadMe_Changelog.txt

 Added new image for DRADIS devices.
 Added new images for autodefense devices.
 Reorganized generic device images into separate file from items.
+Auxiliary reactors are now half as efficient when damaged.